 Rotation.
 It‘s interesting the way the design feels like everything is wrapped around the Bunzo as if it‘s surrounded by a mini cyclone of patterns.
 Zentangle drawn on Strathmore Bristol Vellum using a black Micron pen.
 Tangles: Ambler Bunzo Ennies Florz Indy-Rella Jetties Knase Purk

 The very first Sharpie marker was a black, indelible ink pen introduced by the Sanford company in 1964.
 Since that time, the brand has grown to include almost 40 different colors and more than 100 products.
 While you‘re most familiar with the ubiquitous black marker, today we‘ll take a look at a different critter in the Sharpie lineup.
 I‘ve been using the Sharpie Water-Based Paint markers for art journaling for some time now.
+I like the ones with the Extra Fine point because they make the thinnest lines.

 Tomorrow is St. Patrick‘s Day.
 So, even though it‘s a day early, I‘m using this tile, which looks like a basket of shamrocks!
 Zentangle drawn on Official Zentangle tile using a black, Micron pen.
 Tangles: Fescu Keeko Munchin Sh-Rock Twing W-2